kohkimakimoto/essh/website/content/docs/en/lua-vm.md

 ## Built-in Functions

 As you already seen `host` and `task` functions, Essh core features consist of built-in functions.
-All the functions are listed below.
+All the functions that Essh provides are listed below.

 * `host`: Defines a host.
 See [Hosts](/docs/en/hosts.html).